ans-coe/terraform-modules/azure/app-service/webapp/examples/advanced-keyvault/README.md

-# Example - Advanced - Windows
+# Example - Advanced - Keyvault

 This example is used to illustrate advanced usage of this module.
 It will create a subnet and attach the created web app to it.